Vendor Profile: Vinnie of Berkshire Hills Honey Bee Farm

 Creamed honey (the one in the top center) is a thick, creamy type of honey which takes advantage of honey's natural tendency to crystallize when the conditions are right.
 After extracting honey from their hives, Vinnie and Bob find a batch that is already forming crystals of a desired consistency, and mix it with honey of another consistency, and through a magical process involving time and temperature (and lots of mixing), creamed honey is formed.
 If you want a more scientific explanation than I have been able to provide, you should probably ask the folks at Berkshire Hills to explain it to you.
 Or better yet, get a jar of their special creamed honey to take home!
 Vinnie reports that a creamed honey and peanut butter sandwich is Haven's favorite, and she is a real expert on these matters.

-To see photos of Vinnie and Bob and their family catching swarms, which is a pretty awesome thing to see, you can check out the Berkshire Hills Honey Bee Farm Facebook page.
-They also have all of their products listed in greater detail on their website.
+To see photos of Vinnie and Bob and their family catching swarms, which is a pretty awesome thing to see, you can check out the Berkshire Hills Honey Bee Farm Facebook page

 The best way to learn more about Berkshire Hills Honey Bee Farm is to visit them at East Hill Market on Wednesday from 4-7 or at the Hancock Street Market on Thursday from 4-7.
 They are one of the many excellent reasons to shop at the weekday markets!